AdaCore/gnatstudio/docs/users_guide/mdi.rst

 Perspectives
 ============

-GPS supports the concept of perspectives.
+GNAT Studio supports the concept of perspectives.
 These are activity-specific desktops, each with their own set of windows, but sharing some common windows like the editors.